willsketch/Helper/README.md

 ## Helper
 This is a simple  cli tool to help you with your linux  and git commands
-(__still in progress ...__)

 ## About Helper
-Helper was built with openai api using the model 'davinci' prompt is designed with examples (to be found in examples.txt) of git commands and more will be added.
+Helper was built with openai api using the model 'davinci'
+prompt is designed with examples (to be found in examples.txt) of git commands and more will be added.
 As for the command line , argparse was used

 ## Installation
-Helper is still on testpypi, run the command below to install it
 ```
-pip install -i https://test.pypi.org/simple/ cli-assistant
+pip install cli-assistant
 ```
 ## Usage
 To use Helper , you will need openai api key.
 Follow these steps to generate the api key or visit this [article](https://elephas.app/blog/how-to-create-openai-api-keys-cl5c4f21d281431po7k8fgyol0) for more details.